Golden, tan, white, cream, red

 Social, playful, and affectionate.
 Great with other pets.
 Intelligent and rambunctious

-If you are looking for an adorable pup to invite into your home, the Petite Goldendoodle is a great choice.
-This is a very social, friendly, and playful dog that thrives in all different types of living conditions.
-They are great with other pets, children, and they are easy to train.
+If you are looking for an adorable pup to invite into your home, the Petite Goldendoodle is an excellent choice.
+This is a very social, friendly, and playful dog that thrives in all types of living conditions.
+They are great with other pets and children and easy to train.

-This is a hybrid between a Golden Retriever, Poodle, and Cocker Spaniel.
-Depending on the generation, the appearance and personality of this dog can vary widely.
+They are a cross between a Golden Retriever, Poodle, and Cocker Spaniel.
+Depending on the generation, the appearance and personality of the dog can vary widely.
 Of course, they all maintain the characteristics of being great family pets.

-Below, we will go over all of the details you need to make the best decision about this breed.
+Below, we will go over all the details you need to make the best decision about this breed.
 We will share their grooming needs, diets, exercise regimens, and much more.
-Not only that, but we will also share some little-known facts about this breed.
+Not only that, but we will also share some little-known facts about the Petite Goldendoodle.

 Something to note about these puppies, however, is that they can be quite mischievous.
-If this is the case, you must give your pup plenty of chew toys and other distractions, so they will not get into mischief.
-For another thing, it is better to keep smaller kids away from these crafty pups until they get a bit older.
+If that is the case, you must give your pup plenty of chew toys and other distractions, so they will not get into mischief.
+It is also better to keep smaller kids away from these crafty pups until they get a bit older.

 There is little known about the first Petite Goldendoodle.
 The first recorded history of this hybrid came about in the 1990s in Texas.

 The Petite Goldendoodle does not bark often.
-In fact, there was one case where an owner indicated she had never heard her pup bark at all!
+In fact, there was one case where an owner indicated she had never heard her pup bark!

 This dog is very affectionate.
-They are happy to show other pets and animals just as much affection as they show their owners.
+They are happy to show other pets and animals as much affection as their owners.
 This includes cats, rabbits, gerbils, and ferrets.

 The Petite Goldendoodle is a moderately intelligent dog that is affectionate, playful, and social.
-They are known for being very sweet canines and they get along with most other pets.
-Not only that, but they also make great family pups as they are good companions for small children.
+They are known for being very sweet canines, and they get along with most other pets.
+Not only that, but they also make great family pups since they are good companions for small children.

-This pet is active and can even be rambunctious at times.
-They have a mischievous streak that can take hold if they are not given an outlet for their excess energy.
-They can also have some separation anxiety if they are not trained early enough.
+The Petite Goldendoodle is active and can even be rambunctious at times.
+They have a mischievous streak that can take hold without an outlet for their excess energy.
+They can also have separation anxiety if they are not trained early enough.

-Besides that, this is a dog that is eager to earn your affection and praise.
+Besides that, this dog is eager to earn your affection and praise.
 They pick up quickly on things that make you laugh and will get them an extra pat and treat.
-This breed is also easy to train, and they are pretty low-maintenance.
+They are also easy to train, and they are pretty low-maintenance.
 What’s more, they are great with strangers and rarely aggressive.

-Certain hybrids of this breed can be more moody and temperamental.
-Some Petite Goldendoodles do not like to be alone, and they can become a little bit snippy if not in the right mood.
-Generally, however, they snap out of this mood quickly.
+Some Petite Goldendoodles do not like to be alone and can become a little bit snippy if not in the right mood.
+Generally, however, they snap out of the mood quickly.

 This canine will also enjoy playing with other animals outside of the home.
-As they are very social creatures, they do well in dog parks and other social settings.
-The same holds for human strangers.
+They are very social creatures and do well in dog parks and other social settings.
+The same holds true for human strangers.
 Although they can be a little shy and even curious, they are not likely to bark, bite, or set off any alarms for an intruder.
 The guard dog position is not recommended.

 Things to Know When Owning a Petite Goldendoodle:

 These cute and cuddly dogs are a great choice for a family pet.
-With the Petite Goldendoodle’s affectionate and social nature, they fit right into many different styles of living.
-That being said, there are still some other factors you want to consider before you make the final decision.
-The information below will give you more details on aspects of their care such as their diet, grooming requirements, and training ability.
+With the Petite Goldendoodle’s affectionate and social nature, they fit right into many environments.
+However, there are other factors you have to consider before you make the final decision.
+The information below will give you more details on their care, such as their diet, grooming requirements, and training ability.

 The Petite Goldendoodle’s diet is very basic.
 They do not have any dietary restrictions that you need to be aware of other than individual needs that may arise during their lifetime.
-That being said, every dog should be provided with a well-balanced diet that consists of protein, fat, fiber, and other vitamins, minerals, and nutrients.
+They should eat a well-balanced diet that consists of protein, fat, fiber, and other vitamins, minerals, and nutrients.

-How much you feed your pet can depend on their weight and height.
+How much you feed your pet depends on their weight and height.
 For example, it is recommended that dogs get 30 calories per pound of body weight per day.
-If you are unsure about how much to feed your Petite Goldendoodle, you should speak with your vet to make sure they are getting adequate nutrition without overfeeding them.
+If you are unsure how much to feed your Petite Goldendoodle, you can speak with your vet to ensure they are getting adequate nutrition without overfeeding them.

-As this breed is in the small to medium dog size family, they require moderate exercise to remain happy and healthy.
-A daily walk is recommended along with some solitary playtime in the yard.
-This type of pup also does well with entertainment such as learning tricks and interacting with the family as a whole.
+Since the Petite Goldendoodle is in the small to medium dog size family, they require moderate exercise to remain happy and healthy.
+A daily walk is recommended, along with solitary playtime in the yard.
+They also do well with entertainment, such as learning tricks and interacting with the family.

-As mentioned, this breed can thrive in apartments just as well as a home with a yard.
+As mentioned, they can thrive in apartments just as well as a home with a yard.
 Romps in the house can give your pet just as much exercise as bringing them outdoors.
-Although fresh air is recommended as a whole, when the weather is bad or there are other restrictions to going outside, your pet can get the adequate exercise needed inside.
+Although fresh air is recommended, when the weather is bad, or there are other restrictions to going outside, your pet can get adequate exercise inside.

-Another great aspect of the Petite Goldendoodle is they are remarkably easy to train.
-Though training early is recommended, a little patience and positive reinforcement will have your pet practicing good obedience and house rules right away.
+Another trait of the Petite Goldendoodle is they are remarkably easy to train.
+Though training early is recommended, a little patience and positive reinforcement will have your pet practicing good obedience and house rules immediately.

 Grooming is another area that is simple for the Petite Goldendoodle owner.
-Their medium-length fur is not prone to shedding, however, the longer-haired variety needs to be brushed occasionally to avoid tangles and mats.
-You also do not need to bathe your pet more than a few times a year as they are an exceptionally clean dog.
+Their medium-length fur is not prone to shedding, but the longer-haired variety must be brushed occasionally to avoid tangles and mats.
+You also do not need to bathe your pet more than a few times a year since they are an exceptionally clean dog.

-Other grooming requirements such as teeth, ear, and nail maintenance are pretty standard.
+Other grooming requirements, such as teeth, ear, and nail maintenance are pretty standard.
 You should brush your Petite Goldendoodle’s teeth weekly to prevent tartar and plaque buildup that can cause bad breath.
-You should also clean their ears and trim their nails about once a month depending on the individual dog.
+You should also clean their ears and trim their nails about once a month, depending on the dog.

 - Feeling adventurous?
 Try one of these adorable haircut ideas!

-Perhaps due to the hybrid breeding of this dog, there are few health concerns associated with the Petite Goldendoodle.
-With that being said, they can still be susceptible to any of the normal canine ailments such as obesity, ear infections, skin irritations, joint pain, and other concerns.
+Perhaps due to the hybrid breeding, there are few health concerns associated with the Petite Goldendoodle, but they are susceptible to any of the typical canine ailments such as obesity, ear infections, skin irritations, joint pain, and other concerns.

-None of these issues are more likely than others and keeping your pet healthy by providing them a nutritious diet is key to good health.
-Also, providing them with exercise, attention, and mental stimulation will ensure they live a long and happy life.
+None of these issues are more likely than others, and keeping your pet healthy by providing them a nutritious diet is vital to good health.
+Also, giving them exercise, attention, and mental stimulation will ensure they live a long and happy life.

 Male vs Female

-There is little research on the differences between the male and female Petite Goldendoodles.
-That being said, every dog will have their own personality traits, quirks, and temperament.
-Along with that, how they are brought up from puppies, their day-to-day life handling, and many other factors can contribute to how this pet behaves.
+There is little research on the differences between male and female Petite Goldendoodles.
+Every dog will have their personality traits and quirks.
+Additionally, how they are brought up from puppies, their day-to-day life handling, and many other factors can contribute to how they behave.

-There is also something to be said about whether or not your pet has been fixed.
-Dogs that maintain their “cycles” can have different personality quirks than they otherwise would.
-For example, male dogs can be more aggressive while females can be moodier.
+Something must be said about whether or not your pet has been fixed.
+Females that maintain their “cycles” can have different personality quirks than they otherwise would.
+Male dogs can be more aggressive, while females can be moodier.
 Again, this can have a lot to do with the individual dog and their lifestyle.

-In conclusion, the Petite Goldendoodle will make a great pet for many families.
+In conclusion, the Petite Goldendoodle will make an excellent pet for most families.
 They are sweet, affectionate, and playful.
-Not only do they get on well with children, but they can also be housed with other pets big or small.
+Not only do they get along well with children, but they can also be housed with other pets, big or small.
 Even better, these dogs are easy to train, maintenance-free, and have a disposition that will melt anyone’s heart.